Off the Page Writing Habits Worth Developing

-However, without strong off the page habits and a well-rounded approach to the creative process, even the best writer can lack the energy, focus, commitment to apply their creative discoveries, learning, and craft observations to their work on the page.
+However, without strong off the page disciplines and a well-rounded approach to the creative process, even the best writer can lack the energy, focus, commitment to apply their creative discoveries to their work on the page.

-As someone who has spent more time this year writing than ever before, I can speak to the oft unspoken side effects of not having healthy habits off the page.
+As someone who has spent more time this year writing, I can speak to the oft unspoken side effects of not having healthy life habits.
 And yes, these side effects do manifest in the quality of work on the page.

 “we are what we repeatedly do.”